adlnet/xAPI-Spec/xAPI-Data.md

 ### <a name="2.4">2.4</a> Statement Properties

 ###### <a name="2.4.s1"></a>Details
-The details of each property of a statement are described in the table below.
+The details of each property of a Statement are described in the table below.

 <table>
 	<tr><th>Property</th><th>Type</th><th>Description</th><th>Required</th></tr>